yinan-c/RSSbrew/INSTALL.md

     ```
 ## Access the Application

 The application should be running at `http://localhost:8000/`.

+The default username is `admin` and the password is `changeme`.

+You can change the password after logging in.
 Configure your RSS feeds, filters, and settings from there.